DSaurus/Tensor4D/README.md

 We provide Tensor4D dataset in this [link](https://mailstsinghuaeducn-my.sharepoint.com/:f:/g/personal/shaorz20_mails_tsinghua_edu_cn/EsNxn0pJ19lFrRMKAS1YDx0Bv_V9LAdub9jnYvT40QZEDA?e=ChbsFX).
 Our dataset contains 5 multi-view sequences which is captured by 6 RGB cameras.
 All cameras are directed towards the front of the human.
 We will provide the scripts to process these raw data and convert them into our training samples.

+We now provide the scripts to process raw data and convert them into our training samples in `scripts`.
+Thanks, Sun(286668458@qq.com), for writing and providing the data processing code.

 ## Citation

 If you find this code useful for your research, please use the following BibTeX entry.